renfeng/web-mask/chrome-web-store/README.md

 - Debug a remote web site, for which source map is usually disabled, with your local web server
 - Test your local changes with actual data from remote servers - integration test before pull request

-The idea and its implementation are based on HTTP and HTML.
-They are independent to the above frameworks, and SHOULD work for all web technologies.
-Known issue:
+The idea and its implementation are based on HTTP and HTML web standards, independent to the framework of your choice, with the following constraints:
-* How a javascript library renders content, e.g. reactjs
-* Service worker.
+* It doesn't work with `document.write()`
+* The local web server must include HTTP response header, Access-Control-Allow-Origin:*
+* "Bypass for network" for service workers.
 See screenshots for instruction.

 It's similar to "Resource Override", but it requires a minimum configuration, it is built for Manifest V3, and it is test automation friendly.
 See
 * https://chrome.google.com/webstore/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii